Is Durban Safe? 6 Areas to Avoid in This South African City

 Critical Infrastructure in Durban

-Load shedding can result in areas being without electricity for numerous hours a day.
+Load shedding can result in areas without electricity for numerous hours a day.
 In recent months, the frequency and length of such outages have increased.

 Other aspects of critical infrastructure, including water provision and telecommunications, can also experience unpredictable outages due to periods of severe load shedding.